godaddy/kibana4-backup/README.md

 The restore logic is the first step in the process.
 If the .kibana index does not exist, the latest backup files from the repo/environment you specify will be PUT'd to the index.
 If the .kibana index does exist, this step is skipped.

+You can also use the `-o` argument to explicitly restore to a specific git commit sha1.
+Using `-o` will deploy everything in the backup directory to the elasticsearch index.

 ## Deploy

 The deploy logic is the next step in the process.
 Any files in the deploy folder under the specified environment are read and PUT'd to the .kibana index, and deleted.
 If there are no files, this step is skipped.